-Similarly for Elasticsearch, except the port is 9200
+Similarly for Elasticsearch, except the port is 9200.

 I left the Logstash part as-is, commented out.

 I changed nothing else in the configuration file.

 As documented, I ran the daemon via “sudo packetbeat -e -c packetbeat.yml”.
 You do need to first make sure your ELK stack is up and listening.